snodgrass23/base12/README.md

   - **environment (staging)**: a string that sets NODE_ENV
   - **ref (origin/master)**: the default git ref to deploy from

-2. add developers' public keys to `scripts/provisioning/keys` (they will be authorized for 'root')
+2. put your & other developers' public keys in `scripts/provisioning/keys` (these public keys will have root access)

     ```
     cd scripts